Have you been able to get a second chance checking account at American National Bank?

 If American National Bank at 1901 N Commerce St does not have Second Chance Checking, you can try checking out other banks in Ardmore.

-Getting your checking account into the negative and subsequently not paying it back is nothing an individual should have to go through.
-Having increasing fees from Non Sufficient Funds charges, it can be hard to pay the money back.
+Having your own checking account directly into the negative and then not being able to pay it back is nothing a person should have to go through.
+Having stacking fees from NSF charges, it could be tough to pay the cash back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-Whenever a bank gives you a new account similar to this, they already know you have had some problems in the past with other banks.
+Whenever a bank offers you a new checking account such as this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you have got financial troubles with some other banks, they put your name on a list called chexsystems.
+When you have personal issues with different banks, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You will get a second chance checking account, and sometimes the banks will just take off a couple abilities to help ensure your account does not get into the negative once again.
-When you get a new start with a second chance checking account, be sure that you watch it very closely.
+You will get a second chance checking account, and sometimes the banks may simply take away a few abilities to help ensure your bank account does not get into the negative once again.
+Once you get a fresh start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-The next thing you realize, the man or women finally cashed the check so you will have 4 fees that put your bank account in the negative.
-That would be 4 NSF charges.
-So along with your second chance banking account, you need to be sure you retain an eagle eye on all expenditures.
-Not only will you build trust along with your new bank, but you can get better at controlling your dollars.
+The next thing you know, the man or women finally cashed your check so you now have 4 charges that put your account in the negative.
+That could be 4 NSF service fees.
+So along with your second chance banking account, you need to ensure you keep an eagle eye on all expenditures.
+Not only will you create confidence together with your new bank, but you will get better at controlling your dollars.